 The Neurochemistry of Flow States, with Steven Kotler | Big Think (Kotler, 2015)

-On Kotler’s website, he provides four triggers for that have facilitated flow with artists and adventure sports athletes:
+Kotler (2021) also provides four triggers for that have facilitated flow with artists and adventure sports athletes:

 High consequences (that is, some kind of risk: physical, mental, social, emotional, etc.)

 Deep Embodiment (the engagement of multiple sensory streams at once, learning through doing)